 Parent Information Requirement

-Submitting parental data does not affect the amount of Federal Stafford Loan that an independent undergraduate or a graduate student is eligible to receive.
+Submitting parental data does not affect the amount of Federal Stafford Loan that a graduate or professional student is eligible to receive.

-* Students that choose to submit parent information on their annual application will have the parent information in their student file updated to reflect any changes.
+** Students who choose to submit parent information beyond the first year will have the parent information in their student file updated to reflect any changes in financial aid eligibility.

 What is Required

 To satisfy the parent information requirement, you must:

 - Include parent information in the parent section of the FAFSA.
 You may make a correction to your application to add this information if you have already submitted it.
 Please visit the FAFSA website to make your correction.